ohClaire/solo-travel-tracker/README.md

   <li>To verify that it is setup correctly, run `npm start` in your terminal to start the local server.
 You will see a bunch of lines output to your terminal.
 One of those lines will be something like: Project is running at http://localhost:8080/.</li>
   <li>Go to http://localhost:8080/ in your browser to view the code running in the browser.</li>
   <li>Enter control + c in your terminal to stop the local server at any time.</li>
-  <li>You will also need to clone down this local api server: https://github.com/turingschool-examples/travel-tracker-api outside of the Travel Fox directory, follow the installation instructions, and have it running in a separate tab in your terminal each time you run the client.</li>
+  <li>You will also need to clone down this local api server: https://github.com/turingschool-examples/travel-tracker-api outside of the Travel Tracker directory, follow the installation instructions, and have it running in a separate tab in your terminal each time you run the client.</li>
 </ol>

 ## Contact
 Hannah Celemen - hcelemen@icloud.com - [LinkedIn](https://www.linkedin.com/in/hannah-celemen/) - [GitHub](https://github.com/ohClaire?tab=repositories)

 ## Wins and Challenges
-### Wins:
+### 🎖 Wins:
+* Class to class interaction
+* Effective use of object classes
+* 100% Accessibility score in audits
+* Making app responsive and using breakpoints
+* First time application of Micromodal and Dayjs

-### Challenges:
+### 🔖 Challenges:
+* Duplicate API calls
+* Determining what functionalities required a class
+* If I could redo this, I would give myself more time to refactor and polish this app

 ### Future Directions:
+* Refactor and remove duplicated code
+* Add clear confirmation messaging the user can see
+* Add countdown to next upcoming trip
+* Allow user to modify or delete a single trip
 * Add dashboard and functionality for travel agent use
-* Add more options for users to access data about their previous and upcoming trips

-## Acknowledgments